Neil Larsen: Career

 In 1977, Larsen relocated to Los Angeles, where he played on sessions by producers such as Tommy LiPuma, Russ Titelman and Herb Alpert.
 These projects led to Larsen signing with Alpert's record company, A&M Records, for which he recorded on the Horizon label.
 Larsen's debut studio album, Jungle Fever, was released in September 1978.
 Larsen toured the US in support of the release with a band that included Feiten.

 The title track from his second studio album, High Gear, was nominated for the 1980 Grammy Award for Best Rock Instrumental Performance.
 The album peaked at number 153 on the Billboard Top LPs & Tape chart in the US and included musical contributions from Feiten, Michael Brecker, Steve Gadd and Paulinho da Costa.

 Larsen collaborated further with Feiten in the jazz–rock fusion group the Larsen-Feiten Band.
 A self-titled album The Larsen-Feiten Band was released in 1980 on Warner Bros.
 Records.
 He has also recorded and toured with guitarist Robben Ford, who contributed to Larsen's 2007 album Orbit.

+From 1982 to 1985, he was a member of Kenny Loggins' touring band, playing keyboards and synthesizers.

 His compositions have also been recorded by George Benson and Gregg Allman, among others.
 Larsen took part in Miles Davis's Rubberband sessions in 1985–86, which were later released in 2019.
 His song "Carnival" was later adapted by Davis into the piece "Carnival Time".

 Larsen has worked as a session musician for many rock artists, including Rickie Lee Jones, George Harrison, Kenny Loggins and Don McLean.
 He was the pianist and musical arranger for the 20th Century Fox Television show Boston Legal, and musical director for jazz singer Al Jarreau.

 From 2008, he toured and recorded as a member of Leonard Cohen's band.
 Larsen performed on Cohen's Old Ideas (2012) album and on the singer's final world tour, in 2012–13.
 Cohen regularly introduced him on stage as "today's foremost exponent of the Hammond B-3 organ".